Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Experiments and Results

-Our experiments are designed to answer the following questions related to sequential task learning: \textbf{(1)} Can we benefit from hierarchy and priors to effectively transfer knowledge over multiple levels of action and temporal abstractions? \textbf{(2)} How important is the choice of IA between policy and prior, and does it lead to an expressivity-transferability trade-off of behaviours? \textbf{(3)} How important is hierarchy in enabling an expressive framework able to capture complex behaviours across tasks? \textbf{(4)} What are the relative contributions of priors, hierarchy, and IA for effective knowledge transfer?
+Our experiments are designed to answer the following sequential task questions: \textbf{(1)} Can we benefit from both hierarchy and priors for effective transfer? \textbf{(2)} How important is IA choice between high-level policy and prior.
+Does it lead to an impactful \emph{expressivity-transferability} trade-off?
+In practice, how detrimental is covariate shift for transfer? \textbf{(3)} How favourably does \emph{APES} automate the choice of IA for effective transfer?
+Which IAs are discovered? \textbf{(4)} How important is hierarchy for transferring expressive skills?
+Is hierarchy necessary? \rebuttal{We compare against competitive skill transfer baselines, primarily \citet{tirumala2019exploiting, tirumala2020behavior, pertsch2020accelerating, Wulfmeier2019}, on similar navigation and manipulation tasks for which they were originally designed and tested against.}